-- Waste operations undertaken are located within a building, therefore is not considered to be significantly affected by increase in warm, dry weather. - In extreme cases such as a hosepipe ban or water shortage, the site will ensure there is additional water available i.e. tanks which can be used for filling the mobile bowser to ensure suppression of the external site surface can still be undertaken. - The building will provide shelter from direct sunlight and prevent stockpiles becoming dry and friable. - Where dust is becoming a major concern then the operator will stop processing the material until conditions or dust suppression techniques are considered effective.
+- In extreme cases such as a hosepipe ban or water shortage, the operator will ensure there is additional water available i.e. tanks which can be used for filling the mobile bowser to ensure suppression of the external site surface can still be undertaken. - The building will provide shelter from direct sunlight. - Where dust is becoming a major concern then the operator will stop processing the material until conditions or dust suppression techniques are considered effective.